Jonathan Deacon | BVM&S, CertSAS, MRCVS

 Faye Bertram | Non Clinical Ops Leader

-Faye joined the group as a branch receptionist initial, then transferred to the Referral hospital in Cramlington.
+Faye joined the group as a branch receptionist initially, then transferred to the Referral hospital in Cramlington.
 Back in 2015 she stepped into the new role of managing our stock, along side taking a more active role in ensuring the day to day support for our branches runs smoothly.

 Outside of work you can see Faye regularly out with friends and he two furry children, Bobby and Freddie.